kazuho/draft-kazuho-httpbis-priority/draft-kazuho-httpbis-priority.md

 # Reprioritization

-Once a client sends a request, it may be beneficial to change the priority of the response.
+After a client sends a request, it may be beneficial to change the priority of the response.
 As an example, a web browser might issue a prefetch request for a JavaScript file with the urgency parameter of the Priority request header field set to `u=7` (background).
 Then, when the user navigates to a page which